gregsullivan/_tw/README.md

 1. Move this folder to `wp-content/themes` in your local development environment
 2. Run `npm install && npm run dev` in this folder
-3. Activate this theme in WordPress
+3. Activate this theme in your local WordPress installation

 ### Development